torrottum/miele-notifier/README.md

 # miele-notifier
 Small python program to send Pushbullet notifications when Miele laundry machines are done.
-It polls the laundry website every 60 seconds and checks if the machine is in use, if not a Pushbullet note is sent
+It polls the laundry website every 60 seconds and checks if the machine(s) is in use, if not a Pushbullet note is sent.
+When all machines are done, it exits.

 ## Installation & configuration
 1. Clone the repo `git clone https://github.com/torrottum/miele-notifier`